LeonisX/space-trader/README.md

 ## TODO

-* After the message about the lottery, a dialogue with Jarek appears
+* Trigger for before button click, button click; Trigger as special method in Quest override
+* Cheats - check Status in cheats, not in Quest
 * FormMonsterMenuItem, ChestsMenu -> Strings, languages
 * CheatsMenu - add other debug windows
 * MonsterCom - second click - order reverse
 * Some optimizations, based on quest status
 * Jarek: on arrested, escapePod - fail quest, or let try again?
+Check in Windows version
 * When fireEvent - filter all non-active quests

 * Different image sizes, font sizes (config)